dmk/bifrost/tests/benchmark/README.md

 ## Requirements

-- Docker and Docker Compose
+- Docker and Docker Compose (the EC2 bootstrap installs these)
 - Python 3.7+
 - memcached (for local testing)
 - mcrouter (for comparison)